croixk/rewards_program/README.md

 This application creates a collection of microservice endpoints for a brand-based rewards system, per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.
 These endpoints accept HTTP requets, and return responses.

-To summarize, there are three routes.
-The specifics of these routes are outlined later in this document in greater detail:
-1. Post a new transaction
-- A transaction has a 'payer', a point value, and a timestamp.
-The payer is a brand associated with those points

-2. Return all point balances (summed per payer)
-- For example, if there were 5 transactions, but all for the same payer, this route would return one sum for that payer.
-If there were 5 transactions for 3 different payers in total, it would return 3 balances, one for each payer.

-3. Spend points
-- There are a few basic rules governing how points can be spent.
-The oldest points must be spent first, and a payer's points must never go negative in total (though transactions can have negative point values)

 ## Requirements and Setup
 ### Ruby/Rails
 - Ruby 2.7.2